ODHH: Telecommunication Technology

 Real-time captioning provides simultaneous transcription and is usually provided by trained courtroom reporters.
 Real-time captioning is often used for one-to-one, small group and large meetings, trainings and conferences.

 Federal and State Laws related to communication access

 Questions and Answers about Deafness and Hearing Impairments in the Workplace and the Americans with Disabilities Act (EEOC)

-Wisconsin Fair Employment Act (WFEA) (PDF, 367 KB), Statue 111.34 on disability, exemptions and special cases
+Wisconsin Fair Employment Act (WFEA) (PDF), Statue 111.34 on disability, exemptions and special cases

 Discrimination and Reasonable Accommodation Under the Americans with Disabilities Act (National Association of the Deaf)

 Working Effectively with Persons Who Are Hard of Hearing, Late-Deafened, or Deaf